Have you outgrown stock packaging and stickers? Are you considering custom-printed creative packaging? Congratulations on the new move.

 Avoid cluttering your backgrounds with too many colors.
 It will give your customers a headache.
 Color experts recommend allowing white space for your background and allowing your designs to breath.
 Remember, negative space is a design element!

 The same way you must test drive a car before buying it, test your bags before printing in bulk.
-You should test them for durability, strength, and practicality.
+Your designers should test them for durability, strength, and practicality.
 This way, you ensure that a bag is the proper fit and gather feedback from customers.

 Imagine designing a bag that is too small or too big for your product?
 If the bag is too small, it can't fit your product and hence unusable.
 On the other hand, a bag that is too big is a waste of material.
 As such, it is best to actually put your product in the same size bag you plan to use when printing a custom bag and see if it fits as expected.